 New cars generally depreciate 10% the moment you drive them off the lot and another 10-20% through the first year.
 That's up to 30% depreciation in just a year.
 The car will continue to lose 15-25% of its value in subsequent years, totalling upward of 60% depreciation in the first five years.

-Why take that initial 30% hit for a cheap new car when you can pick up a quality pre-owned vehicle at Clutch, Canada's leading 100% online auto retailer, that’s just a few model years old.
+Why take that initial 30% hit when buying the cheapest vehicle from a new car lot when you can pick up a quality pre-owned vehicle at Clutch, Canada's leading 100% online auto retailer, that’s just a few model years old?
 With a pre-owned vehicle from Clutch, you can get additional features or a larger vehicle that's only a few years old for less than the price of a cheap new car.

 All our pre-owned vehicles go through a rigorous 210-point inspection and reconditioning process and are backed up with a 90-day or 6,000-km warranty.